Since developers are human, software isn’t a fire-once-and-done matter. To allow for these imperfections, software comes in “versions”.

 For whatever reason, the developer can “fork” the version.
 This new version is identical at first, but is meant to change differently than its original version.

 One of the most common ways to fork is to “checkout” a previous version.
-It will allow rolling back to a previous version without committing.
+It allows rolling back to a previous version without committing.
 That second version can be committed separately without affecting the master/main.
 When/if the developer wants to “merge” them together, they simply have to run a console command.

 Phasing Out